History of the conflict in Bougainville

 A decade of violent conflict

 A desire for self-determination, land disputes and environmental damage related to mining all helped fuel the conflict.
 In 1989 these grievances resulted in the outbreak of a number of localised violent incidents and the closure of the Panguna copper mine.
 The intervention of the Papua New Guinea Defence Force (PNGDF) escalated the violence into eight years of conflict.

 Over the years of fighting, different armed factions emerged, including the Bougainville Revolutionary Army and the Bougainville Resistance Forces.
 A large proportion of the population was displaced as a result of the conflict, and over 15,000 people were killed.

 The Bougainville Peace Agreement

 From the mid-1990s, accompanied by a ceasefire, a series of peace negotiations took place, which led to the signing of the Bougainville Peace Agreement (BPA) in 2001.
 The BPA granted Bougainville autonomous status, establishing the Autonomous Bougainville Government (ABG).
-The agreement also stipulated that there would be a referendum on Bougainville’s political status, planned for 2019.
+The agreement also stipulated that there would be a referendum on Bougainville’s political status, which took place in 2019.

 Our work in Bougainville

 Traditional methods of conflict-resolution have been used to build peace in many parts of Bougainville.
 Yet serious challenges remain.
 Communities are still divided, and post-conflict issues have not yet been dealt with.
-Considerable work is underway, including by individual Bougainvilleans, civil society and faith-based groups, and by the ABG, to address these challenges and to prepare communities for the upcoming referendum.
+Considerable work is underway, including by individual Bougainvilleans, civil society and faith-based groups, and by the ABG, to address these challenges.

 Alongside our partners, we work to strengthen the peacebuilding skills of community leadership groups – including women, youth and faith-based groups, as well as ex-combatant leaders.
 Through training we provide individuals with the ability to analyse and manage conflict in their communities.